In May, we’re running Academic Reboot, an interactive workshop to support you after an academic setback. Find details under How the program works.

 - create a realistic routine that provides flexible structure to your day

-Learning Habits to Stay Well
+Building Habits to Learn Well

 What does it mean to learn well?
 In this workshop, learn about the healthy and productive habits you can use to learn well, do well, and be well.